tale-toul/OCP4baremetalIPI/README.md

 # chmod 0440 /etc/sudoers.d/kni
 ```

-Enable the http service in the firewall. ake sure the firewalld service is enabled and running:
+Make sure the firewalld service is enabled and running:
 ```
 # systemctl enable firewalld --now
 # systemctl status firewalld
 ```
+Enable the http service in the firewall.
 Add the rules:
 ```
-$ firewall-cmd --zone=public --add-service=http --permanent
+$ sudo firewall-cmd --zone=public --add-service=http --permanent
-$ firewall-cmd --reload
+$ sudo firewall-cmd --reload
 ```

 Create an ssh key for the new user: